 Try Pinging From Each Side of the Connection

 To troubleshoot the broken PMTUD, you must determine if PMTUD is working on each side of the connection.
-In this scenario, let's assume the connection is an IPSec VPN.
+In this scenario, let's assume the connection uses Site-to-Site VPN.

 How to ping: Like in Overview of PMTUD, ping a host on the other side of the connection with a packet that you know is too large to fit through the VPN tunnel (for example, 1500 bytes or larger).
 Depending on which operating system the sending host uses, you might need to format the ping command slightly different to ensure the Don't Fragment flag is set.
 For both Ubuntu and Oracle Linux, you use the